 The week-long Explo ’72 drew over 200,000 young people and called attendees to place their trust in Jesus.
 It had been referred to by some as a “Christian Woodstock.”

-The film includes interviews from a number of influential Christian artists such as Amy Grant, Michael W. Smith, Steven Curtis Chapman, CeCe Winans, Newsboys, Mercy Me, Skillet, DC Talk (Toby McKeehan, Michael Tait, Kevin Max), Love Song, Lecrae, Lauren Daigle, Micheal Sweet (Stryper), for KING & COUNTRY, Mark Stuart (Audio Adrenaline), Hillsong United, Kari Jobe, Phil Wickham, and Chris Tomlin.
+The film includes interviews from a number of influential Christian artists such as Amy Grant, Michael W. Smith, Steven Curtis Chapman, CeCe Winans, Newsboys, Mercy Me, Skillet, DC Talk (Toby McKeehan, Michael Tait, Kevin Max), Love Song, Lecrae, Lauren Daigle, Michael Sweet (Stryper), for KING & COUNTRY, Mark Stuart (Audio Adrenaline), Hillsong United, Kari Jobe, Phil Wickham, and Chris Tomlin.